-Incoming students will be able to register to attend mandatory programs during Week of Welcome.
+Incoming students will be able to register to attend a virtual mandatory program during Week of Welcome.
 You will be able to sign up to receive text messages during your Alive! orientation to find out which mandatory programs you are required to complete and to receive instructions on how to register for these programs.
-If you did not sign up to receive text messages, you can register for your workshops online.
+If you did not sign up to receive text messages, you can register online here.

 What happens if I miss the workshop I registered for?